sandboxie-plus/sandboxie-docs/Content/GettingStartedPartSix.md

 *   Download manager: Clicking download links is intercepted and handled by software which is operating outside your web browser.
-When the web browser is running in a sandbox, this might cause it to start the download manager in the sandbox as well, which would probably not be desired result.
+When the web browser is running in a sandbox, this might cause it to start the download manager in the sandbox as well, which would probably not be the desired result.